chrisparker126/merchant-market-place/README.md

 <code>mvn clean package</code>

 ### Run app
-The code comes with embedded tomcat server so you can simply run with Java
+The code comes with an embedded tomcat servelet container so you can simply run the jar

 <code> java -Dspring.profiles.active=production -jar target\merchant-market-place-0.0.1-SNAPSHOT.jar</code>

-The "production" bean profile is required to run the app
+The "production" bean profile is needed to use the correct bean dependencies.
+Running tests you need to use the "test" profile.

+The app should run on "http://localhost:8080"

 ## Example